geetanjaliapp/geetanjali/docs/DATA.md

 ## Overview

-This document describes the process of ingesting, validating, and managing Bhagavad Gita verse data in Geetanjali.
+This document describes the process of ingesting, validating, and managing Bhagavad Geeta verse data in Geetanjali.

 ## Data Sources